 - You may experience a dry mouth from less production of saliva.

-- Since saliva protects teeth, dry mouth makes your risk for cavities higher.
+- Since saliva protects teeth, a dry mouth makes your risk for cavities higher.

 - Gum disease is common among dental patients with diabetes, which creates swelling, sensitivity, and irritation along the gums.